 How to Save Energy at Home:

-Tips for Saving Energy at Home from a Construction Engineer
+14 Ways to Conserve Energy from a Construction Engineer

 For four years, I worked as a construction engineer designing Heating, Ventilation, Air Conditioning (HVAC) systems, and plumbing systems.
 Every day I had to consider the energy and heat going into a building, and how to get it out.
 This knowledge led to learning simple ways to save on my home energy costs that you might not have come across before.
 Read on to learn a few of them!